LawyerCat42069/BRC-420-69/README.md

 1. Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions using a satoshi indexer and include that information in the metadata of each.
 2. Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
 You can do this using the LibrarytoBMP script for all files in the chosen directory.
 3. Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.
-You can do this using Metadata_BSON_Convert.
+You can do this using Metadata_Convert.
 4. Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
 OrdinalMaker will take a designated JSON containing metadata alongside the JSON containing the base64 data for the images, and encrypt as a two separate hashes using AES encryption, writing them into a separate table.
 5. The paired AES hashes are your BRC-69 Ordinals.
 Inscribe all of your BRC-69 ordinals as strings using the format found in SampleBRC-69Ordinal.
 6. Incribe parent JSON file containing AES key and all metadata when you are ready to reveal the collection.